Datebook – Events Calendar

 • An all-you-can-eat breakfast, featuring all of your favorites, will be held at the Medusa Volunteer Fire Company, 28 County Route 351 in Medusa on Saturday, April 20 from 7-11 AM.
 Free will offering.
 Please call (518) 239-6166 that morning with your to-go orders to save time.
 All funds raised help to maintain equipment and safety standards for the volunteer firefighters.

-• The Hudson farmers’ market will move to its outdoor location at 6th and Columbia Street in Hudson on Saturday, April 20.
-There will be over 25 vendors including farmers, producers and crafters, as well as live music.
+• The Hudson farmers’ market will move to its outdoor location at the corner of 6th and Columbia Street in Hudson on Saturday, April 20 from 9 AM until 1 PM.
+There will be over 25 vendors including farmers, producers and crafters, as well as live music by Louis Watterson.
 Bring your reusable bags.
 Cash is appreciated.
 NYS Ag and Markets will continue to fund their dollar-for-dollar FreshConnect match for the entire 2024 market season, effectively doubling SNAP recipients’ buying power.
 Visit https://www.HudsonFarmersMarketNY.com for each week’s list of vendors.

 • The Columbia County Department of Health will hold a free drive-thru rabies vaccination clinic for cats, dogs and ferrets at least 3 months of age at PJ Keeler Training Facility, 50 Grandinetti Drive in Ghent on Saturday, April 20 from 2-4 PM.
 Donations are appreciated but not required.
 Please bring proof of your pet’s prior rabies vaccination to the clinic.
 Registration in advance is required by visiting https://apps.health.ny.gov/doh2/applinks/cdmspr/2/counties or calling (518) 828-3358.